 “I'm going to watch a lot of these videos if I get accepted to decide between colleges,” one international student added.

 Many schools know this, of course, and have added a student vlog component to their YouTube channel.
-West Virginia University—for my money, the best YouTube presence in higher education—has a robust student vlog series.
+West Virginia University—in our opinion, the best YouTube presence in higher education—has a robust student vlog series.
 Other schools, like Bowdoin College or Flagler College, prominently feature the student perspective within their respective video libraries.

 But while these videos generate views, they’re missing one key engagement metric: comments.